Monitored fermions with conserved $\mathrm{U}(1)$ charge

 Another natural question is whether there are generic differences between the $N\to 1$ and $N\to 0$ classes of sigma models that are imposed by the different replica group theory structure.
 For the models discussed here, with target spaces $\mathrm{SU}(N)$ or $\mathrm{SU}(2N)/\mathrm{Sp}(2N)$, it is worth noting that while the ${N\to 1}$ sigma models are ultimately massive in 1+1D, the ${N\to 0}$ sigma models are critical \cite{jian2022criticality, evers2008anderson}.
 (This is related to the factor of $N$ in the beta function in Eq.~\ref{eq:betafunction}.)
+While the limit ${N\to 1}$ describes measurements, the limit ${N\to 0}$ arises in problems of forced measurements, whose ``outcomes'' are not sampled with Born's rule, but instead treated as independent random variables.
+This is why simulations of forced measurements of U(1) fermions show a scale-invariant phase~\cite{chen2020emergent}.

-Intuitively, this difference is consistent with the fact that in the limit of strong continuous-time measurement of local densities we clearly obtain an area-law state with well-localized fermions \cite{cao2019entanglement}, whereas continuous-time \textit{forced} measurement of local densities does not effectively localize fermions.
+Intuitively, the difference between real and forced measurements, for number-conserved fermions, is consistent with the fact that in the limit of strong continuous-time measurement of local densities we clearly obtain an area-law state with well-localized fermions \cite{cao2019entanglement}, whereas continuous-time \textit{forced} measurement of local densities does not effectively localize fermions.
 This also has a single-particle analog \cite{jin2023measurement}.
 The role played by the charge sector of the effective field theory is also quite different at $N\to 0$ and at $N\to 1$, since it is only in the latter case that this sector has diffusive scaling.